 - Financial Contact/Research Administrator’s contact information (full name and email address).
 This would be the UC Berkeley financial contact for the project’s faculty supervisor.
 If a faculty supervisor has not been identified for your project, please indicate that here.

 CONDITIONS OF AWARD

 All awards will be made with the condition that grantees will provide:

-- An updated abstract (in language appropriate for a public audience) to be posted on CLTC’s website, as well as photographs and biographies of PIs, Co-PIs, and partners, submitted within two weeks of funding approval;
+- An updated abstract (in language appropriate for a public audience) to be posted on CLTC’s website, as well as photographs and biographies of research personnel, submitted within two weeks of funding approval;

 - A roughly two-page report describing scientific progress and outcomes, as well as budget expenditures, to be submitted to CLTC within one month of the end of the grant period;

-- A description of the project that is appropriate for a broader, non-academic audience, in a format (e.g. blog, video) that can be posted on the CLTC website;
+- Upon request, a description of the project that is appropriate for a broader, non-academic audience, in a format (e.g. blog, video) that can be posted on the CLTC website;

 - Acknowledgement of CLTC’s support in any publications, presentations, articles, interviews, or other means of disseminating research results.

 Researchers interested in learning more about the kinds of projects we fund are invited to attend the CLTC’s virtual Research Exchange, which will be held on October 1, 2020 from 10:00am-12:00pm, and will feature presentations by several of our 2019 and 2020 grantees.
 If you are interested in receiving more information on this event, you can email us at email@example.com with the subject line “CLTC Research Exchange” for additional information.